data2intelligence/CytoSig/README.md

 4, penalty_alpha: penalty weight in the ridge regression, with a default value 10000.

 5, generate_excel: whether generate excel output.
 The value could be 1 (Yes) or 0 (No) with a default value 0.
 This option is only effective when the input condition count is less than 50.

+6, expand_signature: whether use an expanded signature of cytokine response.
+Our initial cytokine response signature included 43 cytokines with high confidence data.
+However, we can also set a less stringent filter to include 51 cytokines.

 Example:
 In the directory of README.md, please type: CytoSig_run.py -i tests/GSE147507.diff.gz -o tests/output_test -e 1